Struggling to get interviews?

 Example

-There are all kinds of other awards you can list on your resume, from volunteer awards to community service awards.
-While not always directly relevant to a career, these awards are strong indicators of valuable soft skills that make you a desirable candidate to any hiring manager.
+You can list all kinds of other awards on your resume, from volunteer awards to community service awards.
+While not always directly relevant to a career, these awards are strong indicators of valuable skills that make you a desirable candidate to any employer.

 Here are just a few examples of other types of awards you should include on your resume: